GO BACK TO ODDITIES PAGE

 structure of what they write.

-wrong with writing passives and negatives and adjectives
+with writing passives and negatives and adjectives and

-and adverbs.
-I'm not nitpicking the authors' writing
+adverbs.
+I'm not nitpicking the authors' writing style.

-style.
-White, in particular, often wrote beautifully, and
+White, in particular, often wrote beautifully, and his old

-his old professor would have been proud of him.
-What's
+professor would have been proud of him.
+What's wrong is

-wrong is that the grammatical advice proffered in Elements
+that the grammatical advice proffered in Elements is so

-syntax are plainly false despite being respected by the
+are plainly false despite being respected by the authors.

-authors.
-For example, Chapter IV, in an unnecessary piece
+For example, Chapter IV, in an unnecessary piece of

 avoided unless the writer wishes to place unusual stress